If You Want to Sell for Top Dollar:

 “From the beginning stages of brainstorming ideas, to the execution and final sale, Kevin and Jonathan were with us every step of the way.
 They knew exactly what needed to be done and who to talk to, whether it be design, painting, hiring contractors or staging.
 They had a wealth of resources, all extremely skilled and competitively priced.
 I travel all over the country for work and Kevin and Jonathan will actively help you manage your property during the construction process.
 Kevin himself did work at our place (changing our shower head) and also met me at different stores to pick materials multiple times.”

-— Sellers, Lower Haight/Duboce
+— Sellers (twice) Lower Haight/Duboce